Metrika-Inc/agent/README.md

 #### Implementing Exporters
 Exporters can be implemented to encode the data in any desirable format and produce it anywhere.

 `exporter.HandleMessage()` method will be called for every Message (metric or event) arriving from the Agent watchers.
 If the exporter implementation cannot keep up with the data flow, newly collected Messages will be dropped.
-As such, it's recommended to take implement buffering in the exporter implementation.
+As such, it's recommended to implement buffering in the exporter implementation.

 ## Troubleshooting

 ### Logs
 Agent issues can be troubleshot with the help of logs.
-By default agent logs can be accessed via
+By default agent logs can be accessed via:
 ```bash
 journalctl -u metrikad-{blockchain}.service
 ```